LLNL/UnifyFS/docs/examples.rst

 .. note::

-    If you installed UnifyCR with any variants, in order to navigate to the build directory you must include these variants in the ``spack cd`` command.
+    If you installed UnifyFS with any variants, in order to navigate to the build directory you must include these variants in the ``spack cd`` command.
 E.g.:

-    ``spack cd unifycr+hdf5 ^hdf5~mpi``
+    ``spack cd unifyfs+hdf5 ^hdf5~mpi``

 Built without Spack
 ^^^^^^^^^^^^^^^^^^^

-The autotools build of UnifyCR will place the static and POSIX example programs in the *examples/src* directory and the GOTCHA example programs in the *examples/src/.libs* directory of your build directory.
+The autotools build of UnifyFS will place the static and POSIX example programs in the *examples/src* directory and the GOTCHA example programs in the *examples/src/.libs* directory of your build directory.